jean/rapido.plone/docs/use-cases/book.rst

 .. image:: ../files/book-4.png

-Assign the content rule on the whole site and *Save*.
+Assign the content rule on the whole site and :guilabel:`Save`.

 .. image:: ../files/book-5.png